comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 |:---------|:--------------|:----------------------|---------------------|
 | Ethereum | `address`     | `0x` prefixed address | An Ethereum Address |

-Note that since *contract* addresses and *user* addresses are indistinguishable, technically the address used in a SWAP could be that of a contract rather than a user.
+Note that since *contract* addresses and *user* addresses are indistinguishable, a contract address could be used as an identity.
 RFCs that use the Ethereum identity defined here should explain the impact (if any) this has on the protocol.
-There is nothing inherently wrong from the perspective of this RFC about using a contract address as an identity.

 ## Hash Time Lock Contract